 - Extracurricular activities – especially community and volunteering activities and demonstration of leadership

-The Scholars will need to share with the Department a high quality research paper, aligned to the work of the Donor at the end of the year.
-The Scholars' research papers will be reviewed by the Donor.
+The Scholar will need to share with the Department a high-quality research paper, aligned to the work of the Donor at the end of the year.
+The Scholar's research papers will be reviewed by the Donor.

 As a donor scholarship recipient, you may be approached to assist with positively promoting the CQUniversity Scholarships program by sharing your experiences as a recipient through media and at events such as Open Day.

 The successful applicant is required to enter their current financial institution details (banking details) into their MyCentre for payment to occur.
-This must be done prior to Census date Term 1 2019 to avoid delays.
+This must be done prior to Census date to avoid delays.

 Applicants must include all necessary supporting documents.
 Incomplete applications will not be considered.
 Applicants will need to supply the following supporting documentation: